-Investment performance benchmarks should be consistent with the quality, safety and liquidity restrictions utilized to evaluate portfolio performance.
-These benchmarks will allow the City to compare to other investors in similar markets.

-Based on the investment and maturity parameters, the City shall establish specific performance benchmarks.
-The benchmark is as follows:

-Investment Account: ICE BofA US 1-5 Year Treasury Index
+- (a) Investment performance benchmarks should be consistent with the quality, safety, and liquidity restrictions utilized to evaluate portfolio performance.
+These benchmarks will allow the city to compare to other investors in similar markets. - (b) Based on the investment and maturity parameters for each the investment program, the city shall establish specific performance benchmarks.
+These benchmarks are as follows: will benchmark performance compared to the Bloomberg 1-5 Year Treasury Index.